 Many students who plan to study in Canada for less than six (6) months do not apply for study permits, they simply apply for a visa or an eTA.
 But we encourage all visiting students to apply for a study permit for the following reasons:

-- It allows you to work part-time in Canada.
+- It allows you to work on and off campus (20 hrs per week off campus) while studying full-time in Canada.
 A part-time job can be a great source of income while abroad.

 - It is easy to extend if you want to stay in Canada longer.
 Some students love it here so much they want to stay longer.
 This could be you!
 It is much easier and less expensive to apply for a study permit before you begin studying in Canada, than after.